PM "conducts mass COVID experiment on young people" | ExBulletin

 PM “conducts mass COVID experiment on young people”

-A senior scientist asserted Boris Johnson“is indeed carrying out” a “mass experiment on young people as he raises coronavirus restrictions.
+A senior scientist asserted Boris Johnson“is actually carrying out a” mass experiment “on young people as he raises coronavirus restrictions.

 Professor James Naismith, director of the Rosalind Franklin Institute, said the current growth in the number of cases is “unsettling” amid the perceived expectation that unvaccinated youth should “get on with it.”

 Professor Naismith commented on the latest Office for National Statistics (ONS) infection survey, which estimated 211,100 people in England had COVID-19 in the week through Sunday.
-This is up from 122,500 in polls last week.
+This is up from 122,500 in last week’s survey.

-On Friday, the Prime Minister reiterated his intention to end England’s lockdown as scheduled for July 19, although he also suggested on Thursday that this would be done with “extra precautions”.
+On Friday, the Prime Minister reiterated his intention to end England’s lockdown as scheduled on July 19, although he also suggested on Thursday that this would be done with “extra precautions”.

 Look: PM hints “extra precautions” still needed after July 19